Crossbeam Security Policy

 - Internal Access to Data

-Access to Customer Data is restricted within Crossbeam to employees and contractors who have a need to know this information to perform their job function, for example, to provide Support, to maintain infrastructure, or for product enhancements (for instance, to understand how an engineering change affects a group of customers).
+Access to Customer Data is restricted within Crossbeam to employees and contractors who have a need to know this information to perform their job function, for example, to provide customer support, to maintain infrastructure, or for product enhancements (for instance, to understand how an engineering change affects a group of customers).
 Access to Customer Data is protected with SSO and multi factor authentication (MFA) in addition to Secure Access Service Edge (SASE) at the device level.

 - Job Controls

-Crossbeam has implemented several employee job controls designed to help protect Customer Data stored on the Service.
+Crossbeam has implemented several employee job controls to help protect the information stored on the Service: